rrohrer/Caliper/README.md

+# Caliper
-# mini-breakpad-server
+### Reviving mini-breakpad-server
+Mini-breakpad-server is basically abandonded at this point.
+Breakpad is still amazing technology, and people want to use it.
+Caliper is intended to be a middle ground between nothing and Socorro (Mozilla's breakpad infrastructure).

+## Caliper holds your breaks.
-Minimum collecting server for crash reports sent by [google-breakpad](https://code.google.com/p/google-breakpad/).
+This intends to be a simple server for crash reports sent by [google-breakpad](https://code.google.com/p/google-breakpad/).

 ## Features

-* No requirement for setting up databases or web servers.
 * Collecting crash reports with minidump files.
 * Simple web interface for viewing translated crash reports.
+* Uploading of symbols using google's tools for breakpad (symupload).

 ## Run